mstunda/motor-visual-type2-excel/README.md

 |  | M. Stunda, "Graphical Tool for Browsing Motor Control Simulation Data in the Space Vector Domain," _2019 IEEE 7th IEEE Workshop on Advances in Information, Electronic and Electrical Engineering (AIEEE)_, Liepaja, Latvia, 2019, pp. 1-5. https://ieeexplore.ieee.org/document/8976934
 |  |

-### Running the code
-The graphical interface is built using _Python 3.7_ and the _TkInter_ library.

-For a quick and easy isolated _Python 3.x_ setup the [_Miniconda_](https://docs.conda.io/en/latest/miniconda.html) installer (not full _Anaconda_) and the [_Spyder_](https://www.spyder-ide.org/) IDE can be recommended.
-After installing miniconda _Spyder_ IDE can be installed through the [_Anaconda Prompt_](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf):

-'''
-conda install spyder
-'''

-If not yet installed, the following Python packages will be required:
-* _xlrd_ and _pandas_ for reading the spreadsheet
-* _tk_ for building the GUI.

-To produce the space vector values, simulation data must be exported from Matlab Simulink in spreadsheet (_.xlsx_) format using "_To Workspace_".
-The column indentifiers and simulation length must be modified within the code to match the spreadsheet contents.
-A sample spreadsheet is added to run the code instantly.
-Loading it might take a while.

 ### User input